 We have all heard many fellow atheists say “evidence will change my mind” and when presented with evidence as to why their argument is flawed, often from many different sources, it is the evidence that is wrong.

-This is what has turned atheism into an ideology.
+This is what is turning atheism into an ideology.

-Whilst I wouldn’t conclude that atheism ought to be an ideology and is just a position on one topic; with it being politicised, dogmatised, redefined, and being such an “in thing” it seems that, at least currently, it is one.
+Whilst I wouldn’t conclude that atheism is an ideology and is just a position on one topic; with it being politicised, dogmatised, redefined, and being such an “in thing” it seems that, at least currently, atheists are ideological and atheism is being turned into one.

 Henceforth Martijn’s Thoughts